-Materials will consist of a steel sheet pile with gravel or shotrock for common fill and a steel dock face beam with ultra-highmolecular-weight (UHMW) -faced composite fender piles.
+Materials will consist of a steel sheet pile with gravel or shotrock for common fill and a steel dock face beam with UHMW faced composite fender piles.
 The City dock area will have concrete surfacing for durability and low maintenance, while the lease parcels and access corridor will have gravel surfacing.